SouravDutta91/academic-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Doctoral Researcher at TU Kaiserslautern
+role: Doctoral Researcher in Machine Learning

 # Organizations/Affiliations to show in About widget
 organizations: